 Operation Warp Speed

 The federal government created Operation Warp Speed in response to the COVID-19 pandemic.
 Under Operation Warp Speed, vaccine developers are starting to manufacture their COVID-19 vaccines before testing has been completed.
-Consequently, Operation Warp Speed intends to be ready to distribute any vaccine as soon as the Food and Drug Administration (FDA) determines that a vaccine is safe and effective.
+Consequently, Operation Warp Speed intends to be ready to distribute any vaccine as soon as it is authorized or licensed by the Food and Drug Administration (FDA).

 Under Operation Warp Speed, the federal government has publicly announced financial support for the development and manufacturing of six COVID-19 vaccine candidates totaling more than $10 billion in obligations.
 Its goal is to produce 300 million doses of a vaccine, with initial doses available in January 2021.